 Bendilicious develops simplified but versatile robotic automation processes of non standard rod bending for the prototypical purposes in architecture and product design.
 We are the team that loves to create by bringing steel alive.
 Up to the limits of imagination.

-Maria Smigielska is an architect, creative designer and independent researcher based in Zurich, Switzerland, oscilating between architecture, arts and technology.
+Maria Smigielska is an architect and researcher based in Zurich, Switzerland, oscilating between architecture, arts and technology.

 Graduated from Architecture department at TU Poznan (Poland, 2009) and the postgraduate program at the chair for Computer Aided Architectural Design at ETH Zurich (Switzerland, 2013).